darkeclipz/algorithmic-world-building/README.md

  * [Skeleton](https://darkeclipz.github.io/algorithmic-world-building/skeleton.html)
  * [Joint interpolation](https://darkeclipz.github.io/algorithmic-world-building/joint-interpolation.html)

+## Math used

+Most of the math used to build this library is:

+ * Vector Geometry
+ * Probability Theory
+ * Trigonometry
+ * Basic algebra; know your functions

 ## Pseudo random number generator

 We want a seed based pseudo random number generator.
 The main reason for this is, we want predictive random numbers e.g.: if we start at a given seed, it should always generate the same sequence of random numbers.
 This property can be used to regenerate the same entity.